raj23manj/springBoot/jokesapp/README.md

              for(int i = 0; i < 4; i++){
                 System.out.println("Result = " + tasks.take().get());
              }

+        * 3rd way
+          * after calling join() method call the setter or variable to get the result

     * Creating Dameon Threads
       * Dameon threads are background and/or service providing threads